These steps will help you take good care of your child’s teeth.

-A sealant is a thin, plastic material put on the tops of back teeth.
-Like fluoride, sealants help protect teeth from decay.
-Ask your dentist about whether sealants are right for your child.
+A sealant is a thin, plastic material put on the tops of back teeth to help protect them from decay.
+Ask your dentist if sealants are right for your child.

 Get more information about sealants [PDF - 383 KB].

-Give your kids tap water instead of other drinks between meals.
-Other drinks – including juice, formula, and milk – can have sugar in them.
-If sugar stays on your child’s teeth for too long, it can lead to tooth decay.
+Give your kids tap water instead of other drinks – like milk or juice – between meals.
+If sugar from drinks stays on your child’s teeth for too long, it can lead to tooth decay.

 Don’t put your baby to bed with a bottle.

 Milk or formula will stay on your child’s teeth all night and increase your child’s risk for tooth decay.

 Take your child to the dentist for a checkup by age 1.
 Ask your child’s doctor for the name of a dentist who is good with kids.